Lytchett Matravers Explained

 History

-The Maltravers family held the village for about 300 years, until the Black Death reduced the population in the second half of the 14th century.
+Following the Norman Conquest, the Maltravers family held the village for about 300 years, until the Black Death reduced the population in the second half of the 14th century.
 The surviving villagers deserted the original village, sited around the church and manor house, and resettled further up the hill.

-The remaining female heir to the title 'in abeyance', Eleanor Maltravers, inherited the title on the death of her sister, Joan, in or after 1376.
+The remaining female heir to the title "in abeyance", Eleanor Maltravers, inherited the title on the death of her sister, Joan, in or after 1376.
 She married John FitzAlan, 1st Baron Arundel on 17 February 1359.

 The estate was later bought from the Arundels by the Trenchard family, who demolished the former manor house and built a new one that incorporated, amongst other facilities, a ballroom and a tower.
 When the Trenchard family foundered in 1829, the manor passed to the Dillon family who added the name Trenchard to their own.
 However, the newly titled Dillon-Trenchards chose not to occupy the newer manor house.
 The Dillon-Trenchards left Lytchett Matravers in the latter part of the 20th century.